GSA/digitalgov.gov/content/posts/2014/03/2014-03-12-in-the-beginning-of-web-in-federal-government.md

 [

-{{< legacy-img src="2014/03/Birthday-Cake\_Internet\_World-Wide-Web\_25-years-old\_Featured_301x212-250x176.jpg" alt="The internet is 25 years old!" >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/03/Birthday-Cake_Internet_World-Wide-Web_25-years-old_Featured_301x212.jpg) With the [25th anniversary of the Web](http://www.pewinternet.org/2014/02/27/the-web-at-25-in-the-u-s/), we wanted to share stories from the beginnings of Web in the federal government and how online government has evolved in the years since.
+{{< legacy-img src="2014/03/Birthday-Cake\_Internet\_World-Wide-Web\_25-years-old\_Featured_301x212-250x176.jpg" alt="The internet is 25 years old!" >}}](https:{{< legacy-img src="/2014/03/Birthday-Cake_Internet_World-Wide-Web_25-years-old_Featured_301x212.jpg) With the [25th anniversary of the Web](http://www.pewinternet.org/2014/02/27/the-web-at-25-in-the-u-s/), we wanted to share stories from the beginnings of Web in the federal government and how online government has evolved in the years since.

 The State Department may have been one of the first, in 1991, with a bulletin board presence launched thru the Government Printing Office, according to Janice Clark, Director in the Office of Website Management, Bureau of Public Affairs.
 “We saw the transition from hot type to cold and onto desktop publishing, and finally in the early 90’s began to morph into Web editors.

 In the Department as a whole, reliance on hard copy to inform the American public of the work of the Department and U.S. foreign policy was slowly replaced by the Web, with some bureaus and offices more resistant than others.”
-In 1994, the precursor to [state.gov](http://www.state.gov/index.htm) was a text-only “gopher” site through the Federal Depository Library at the University of Illinois at Chicago.[{{< legacy-img src="2014/03/state-department-gopher-site-250-x-330-2.png" alt="state department gopher site 250 x 330 (2)" >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/03/state-department-gopher-site-250-x-330-2.png)
+In 1994, the precursor to [state.gov](http://www.state.gov/index.htm) was a text-only “gopher” site through the Federal Depository Library at the University of Illinois at Chicago.[{{< legacy-img src="2014/03/state-department-gopher-site-250-x-330-2.png" alt="state department gopher site 250 x 330 (2)" >}}](https:{{< legacy-img src="/2014/03/state-department-gopher-site-250-x-330-2.png)

 The beginning was like the “Wild, Wild, West,” Candi Harrison, former Web Manager at the Department of Housing and Urban Development shared.
 Content was published without management review or ownership and everyone was reinventing the wheel, she said.